Package Leaflet: Information for the User

 No fertility studies have been conducted with GLIADEL implant.

-4.7Effects on the ability to drive and use machines
+4.7Effects on ability to drive and use machines

 GLIADEL implant does not affect the ability to drive vehicles and use machinery.
-However, craniotomy and GLIADEL implant may cause visual and nervous system alterations.
+However, craniotomy and GLIADEL implant may cause alterations in vision and the nervous system.
 Therefore, the patient should be aware of the potential effect of these reactions on the ability to drive or use machines.

-The spectrum of adverse reactions observed in patients with high-grade malignant glioma and recurrent malignant gliomas was consistent with that observed in patients undergoing craniotomy for malignant gliomas.
+The spectrum of undesirable effects observed in patients with newly diagnosed high-grade malignant glioma and recurrent malignant glioma was consistent with that observed in patients undergoing craniotomy for malignant glioma.

-The following data correspond to the most frequent adverse reactions observed in the 5% or more of the 120 patients with high-grade malignant glioma treated with GLIADEL implant in the clinical trial.
+The following data correspond to the undesirable effects most frequently observed in 5% or more of the 120 patients with newly diagnosed malignant glioma treated with GLIADEL implant in the clinical trial.

 Common | Personality disorder, anxiety, abnormal thinking, hallucinations, insomnia | |